datalogic/androidPOS-core/README.md

 	}
 ~~~
 ## Integrate a scanner
-The generic setup for a scanner is the following:
+The standard setup for a scanner is as follows:
 ![Scanner setup](/documentation/scanner-setup.PNG)
-Integrate a scanner is very easy.
+Integrating a scanner is very easy.
 The code is almost the same of **JavaPOS**.<br>
 ### Open the communication
 Instantiate a *Scanner* object, open it, and claim the port:
 ~~~java